Online Therapy vs. Self-Paced Courses: Which Is Right for Your Healing?

 When we apply The Systemic Lens, we have to name the uncomfortable truth: the reason this comparison post needs to exist is a systemic failure.

-Priya, 38, a family medicine physician in Phoenix, waited three months for a trauma therapist in her area.
+Meera, 38, a family medicine physician in Phoenix, waited three months for a trauma therapist in her area.
 Her insurance covered nothing.
 She couldn’t afford $400 per week on a resident’s schedule.
-She started with the course as a bridge — and found that it moved her further than she’d expected.
+She started with the course as a bridge.
+And found that it moved her further than she’d expected.

 There is no shame in using a course because therapy isn’t accessible right now.
 There is no shame in choosing the tool that fits your life.
 The system failed you; you didn’t fail the system.